Corpus Christi Uber Accident Lawyer

 What if, for example, an update to Uber’s driver-side app is poorly designed and causes driver distraction that leads to crashes?
 What if Uber allows a driver to continue operating on its service even after the driver has engaged in dangerous or illegal conduct behind the wheel, such as driving drunk?
 Time will tell if those battles affect the rights of Texans who sustain serious injuries in an accident caused by Uber drivers.

-One thing you can rest assured of, however, is that lawyers at The Patel Firm always stay on top of all developments in the laws surrounding Uber accident liability, so that their clients injured in an Uber accident have the benefit of the most current understanding and application of the law.
+One thing you can rest assured of, however, is that the Corpus Christi personal injury attorneys at The Patel Firm always stay on top of all developments in the laws surrounding Corpus Christi Uber accident liability, so that their clients injured in an Uber accident have the benefit of the most current understanding and application of the law.